 Church Women United

-Church Women United is an ecumenical, multi-cultural, national Christian women's movement which has been in existence since 1941 and to this day continues to work for peace and justice.
+Church Women United is an ecumenical, multi-cultural, national Christian women's movement that has been in existence since 1941 and to this day continues to work for peace and justice.

-Church Women United Minnesota Elected Officers for 2017
+Church Women United of Minnesota Elected Officers for 2021

 Margit Hauge Treasurer CWU Minnesota 952-881-1871 email@example.com